RedCrewOS/open-qr-standard/profiles/payment-profile.md

 ## Code Provider Callback

-Code Providers which support the Point of Sale Payment MUST be able to callback to a nominated Code Consumer endpoint when information about a claimed Session changes.
+Code Providers which support the Point of Sale Payment MUST be able to callback to a nominated Code Consumer endpoint when information about a Session changes.

 Code Consumers can optionally include a ‘callbackUri’ within their discovery document.
 If this value is set the Code Provider MUST send callback requests.
 The ‘callbackUri’ can be found in the Code Consumer profile with the *Code Provider Profile URN*.